rub1/mat.cvar.no/_recipies/pommes-darphin.md

 ### for the Darphin:

-s- 600 grams frying potatoes, such as a Kennebec, peeled
+- 600 grams frying potatoes, such as a Kennebec, peeled
 - kosher salt and freshly ground pepper
 - 1 cup|150 grams clarified butter or ghee